OpenNBS/NoteBlockWorld/web/posts/about/about.md

-Note Block World is the largest public community centered around Minecraft note blocks, developed by the same folks who brought you [Open Note Block Studio](https://opennbs.org).
+Note Block World is the largest public community centered around Minecraft note blocks, developed by the same folks who brought you [Note Block Studio](https://noteblock.studio/).
 It lets you discover, share and listen to note block music more easily than ever!

 ## History